Live on criteria

 *If you are requesting based on the assumption that living off campus is more affordable, provide a detailed comparison of the costs that you are considering.

-4. Medical condition/accommodation: Students who have a medical condition, housing modification, or disability requiring accommodations that cannot be provided through on-campus living arrangements.
-MUST contact the Disability Resource and Support Center.
-Residence Life and Housing will then receive a letter from DRSC office supporting an accomodation that recommends a living arrangement other than lliving on campus, would qualify for an exemption.
+4. Medical condition/accommodation: Students who have a medical condition, housing modification, or disability requiring accommodations that cannot be provided through on-campus living arrangements , must contact the Disability Resource and Support Center.
+Residence Life and Housing will then receive a letter from DRSC office supporting an accomodation that recommends a living arrangement other than lliving on campus.

 Disability Resource and Support Center